Crazy Fun Things to Do in Japan I Can’t Stop Talking About (+ itinerary!)

 Calling all foodies!
 If you want to try as much Japanese food as possible and learn about the cuisine on a deeper level, a food tour is where it’s at!

-We discovered food tours a couple of years ago, and are kind of obsessed now.
-Not only do you get to eat at the hidden gems around the city, but you’ll learn things most other tourists are oblivious to.
+We discovered food tours years ago on our travels, and are kind of obsessed now.
+Not only do you get to eat at hidden gems around the city, but you’ll learn things most other tourists are oblivious to.
 Oh, and you’ll get more than one freakin’ incredible meal.
 Need we say more?!

 We went on two food tours with Arigato, one in Osaka and one in Tokyo.
 While they were both good, we really, really loved the tour in the Shinsekai district of Osaka.